Hofer-Julian/julianhofer.eu/src/content/docs/blog/2025/nushell.md

 ### Rename `thumbsUp` Column

-Unicode can be a bit annoying to type in the terminal, but now it's type to rename our `thumbsUp` column to 👍.
+Unicode can be a bit annoying to type in the terminal, but now it's time to rename our `thumbsUp` column to 👍.

 ```nu {13}
 gh issue list --repo $repo --json createdAt,reactionGroups,title,url